colbylwilliams/deployment-environments/README.md

 The `setup` action only resolves the environment name and type.
 It doesn't make any calls to Azure, and is normally used with another action (like `create`) later in the workflow.

-`setup` is useful when you want to map the project environment type to a [GitHub environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+`setup` is useful when you want to map the project environment type to a [GitHub environment][github-environments].
 This allows you to use environment-type-specific identities to login and create/delete the deployment environments.

 This example extends the [`Create Environment`](#example-usage-create-environment) example above.